Venecia

 🎟️ Buy your ticket here

-Set in a brothel in northern Argentina, Venecia It unfolds a vibrant, marginalized world where mischief and humor intertwine with profound humanity.
-Tender, funny, and deeply moving, the play invites the audience to reflect on hope, solidarity, desire, and the enduring dignity of the human spirit.
+Set in a brothel in northern Argentina, Venecia unfolds a vibrant marginal world where wit and humor intertwine with deep humanity.
+Tender, funny, and profoundly moving, the play invites audiences to reflect on illusion, solidarity, desire, and the enduring dignity of the human spirit.

-At the heart of the story is The Gringa, an elderly, blind madam who dreams of traveling to Venecia to reunite with the love of her life and finally free herself from a guilt that haunts her.
-When the journey proves impossible, the other characters create a moving theatrical illusion—a play within a play—to make her dream come true.
+At the heart of the story is La Gringa — an elderly, blind madam who dreams of traveling to Venice to reunite with the love of her life and finally free herself from a lingering guilt.
+When the journey proves impossible, the other characters create a touching theatrical illusion — a play within the play — to bring her dream to life.

-In the words of its author, Jorge Accame, these tender and endearing characters are guided "towards the only possible epiphany, towards the only light that is allowed to them: that of their dreams."
-Venecia It is a moving tribute to shared hope, to friendship that invents new paths, and to a love that seeks redemption before the end.
+In the words of its author, Jorge Accame, these tender and endearing characters are guided “toward the only possible epiphany, toward the only light allowed to them — that of their dreams.”
+Venecia is a heartfelt tribute to shared hope, to friendship that invents new paths, and to a love that seeks redemption before the final curtain.
+It is also a moving reflection on the unique power of theater to transform reality, even if only for a fleeting moment.

 Venecia Jorge Accame's work is represented in the United States through the F&F Literary Agency (Buenos Aires, Argentina).

-Cast: Sergio Amsel (Giacomo), Carolina Cutrera (Rita), Esteban Gago (Chato), Ana Ilvento Scuseria (Marta), Claudia Soroka (Graciela) and Jorge Zambra (La Gringa).
+Cast: Sergio Amsel (Giacomo), Carolina Cutrera (Rita), Esteban Gago (Chato), Ana Ilvento Scuseria (Marta), Claudia Soroka (Graciela) & Jorge Zambra (La Gringa).

 General Admission

-- $37 – Retirees 65+ and members of CAH, CELH, ATCC, IHCH, AUH, the Spanish community of Houston and Theatre Network of TX with promotional code (Friday and Saturday)
+- $37 – Seniors 65+ and members of CAH, CELH, ATCC, IHCH, AUH, the Spanish community of Houston and Theatre Network of TX with promotional code (Friday and Saturday)

 - $32 – Thursday, April 30 (7:30 pm)